 A cautionary note, however.
 Please do not confuse ‘progressive’ with ‘Prog’.
 Throughout the period from about ’73 to ’75, musicians such as ELP, Rick Wakeman and Yes embarked upon what can only be seen as a wilful and systematic ruination of what had originated as genuinely fresh and exciting musical experimentation.
 With each new album they recorded longer and longer pieces, but for no discernible benefit, and with less and less musical discipline or charm.
 Often they had fairly meaningless ‘concepts’ underlying them, in an attempt to imbue them with some sort of higher musical significance.

-Thus it was that the perfectly acceptable, and suitably descriptive, tag of ‘progressive’ was somehow abbreviated to ‘Prog Rock’.
-This was quite a different name for what was quite different music altogether, albeit springing from similar origins.
-A rather pejorative term, it is now attached to all music from the Psychedelic period up until Punk, and sadly it has thus tainted the heritage and credibility of musically sophisticated recordings such as the ones to be found in this collection.
+Thus it was that the perfectly appropriate, and suitably descriptive, tag of ‘progressive’ was somehow abbreviated to ‘Prog Rock’.
+This was quite a different name for what I perceive as quite different music altogether, albeit springing from similar origins.
+A rather pejorative term, it is now attached to all music from the post-Psychedelic period up until Punk (Glitter notwithstanding), and sadly it has thus tainted the heritage and credibility of musically sophisticated recordings such as the ones to be found in this collection.

 This collection begins and ends with pieces by Van der Graaf Generator, who are archetypal ‘progressive’, and a band truly without equal.
 The opener ‘Man Erg’, from their opus ‘Pawn Hearts’, I have listened to regularly since its release in 1971, and it still chills me with its haunting presence.
 The last piece is an impassioned live rendition of ‘Childlike Faith in Childhood’s End’, which was the closing track from the penultimate Van der Graaf album, ‘Still Life’, before they called it a day in 1976, and left the way open for Punk.